Shikha Pandey’s omission a tough call, need to give chance to other players: Harmanpreet Kaur

 “Every tournament is important, and definitely South Africa is one team which has done very well in last couple of years and for upcoming tournaments, it is an advantage for us to play well against them and regain our confidence since we are playing after a long time.”

+Asked if the team is going into the series with an unsettled squad, Harmanpreet said: “Before this series, we got 4-5 days to set our combinations.
+We had open nets, we tried some combinations.
+Before the first game, we will fix what needs to be fixed.

+“We will see how we will go about things, what to do with our batting and bowling line up, how to set our playing XI.”

-Harmanpreet will complete a century of ODIs when India take on South Africa on Sunday and she said it will only motivate her to do better.
+The 31-year-old will complete a century of ODIs when India take on South Africa on Sunday and she said it will only motivate her to do better.

 “I didn’t know that (100th ODI).
 I will be very excited because first of all we are playing after a long time and then it is my 100th ODI so, both the things will give me a lot of energy to play and I hope to do well,” she said.